memgraph/docs/docs/reference-guide/transactions.md

 ### Querying the isolation level

-You can query the isolation level using the following query:
+You can find out the current isolation level using the following query:

 ```cypher
 SHOW STORAGE INFO;